Cold Water Therapy and its Impact on Mental Health

 • Gradual Acclimatisation: Begin with brief exposures to moderately cold water and gradually increase duration and intensity to allow the body to adapt safely.

-• Medical Consultation: Individuals with cardiovascular conditions, respiratory issues, or other health concerns should consult a healthcare provider before initiating CWI.
+• Medical Consultation: Individuals with cardiovascular conditions, respiratory issues, or other health concerns should consult a healthcare provider before initiating cold water therapy.

-• Supervised Sessions: Engage in cold water immersion under supervision or with a friend or group, especially during initial sessions, to ensure safety and immediate assistance if needed.
+• Supervised Sessions: Engage in cold water exposure under supervision or with a friend or group, especially during initial sessions, to ensure safety and immediate assistance if needed.

 • Awareness of Risks: Be mindful of the risks associated with hypothermia and cold shock response.
 Ensure that water temperatures and immersion durations are within your personal safe limits.